Evan620/portfolio/apply-sharing-migration.md

 # Apply Dashboard Sharing Migration

-To enable the dashboard sharing functionality, you need to apply the database migration to your Supabase project.
+To enable the dashboard sharing functionality with view tracking, you need to apply the database migrations to your Supabase project.

 ## Option 1: Using Supabase Dashboard (Recommended)

 1. Go to your Supabase project dashboard at [supabase.com](https://supabase.com)
 2. Navigate to **SQL Editor** in the left sidebar
 3. Click **New Query**
-4. Copy and paste the following SQL code:
+4. **First, run the sharing migration** - Copy and paste the following SQL code:

 ```sql
 -- Add sharing functionality to the database